keivrijdag/keivrijdag/README.md

 2018-11-05|Paper-Rock-Scissors dynamics in collections of papers, rocks and scissors 2018-11-19|Post-mortem game theory strategies 2018-12-03|What can agriculture learn from the low FST values in Cybertronian species?
+2018-12-17|Successes in reducing road kills in the Caspian tiger (Panthera tigris tigris) in the last decade 2018-12-31|No Giacomonday
-2018-12-17|[no topic yet, feel encouraged to submit one] 2018-12-31|No Giacomonday
+2018-01-14|[no topic yet, feel encouraged to submit one]

 ## Discussed